fabschurt/ansible-role-ubuntu-base/README.md

 * `ubuntu_base_postmaster_redirect_address`: an e-mail address where postmaster/root
   e-mails will be redirected to
-* `ubuntu_base_ntp_listening_interface`: the name of the network interface that `ntp` will listen to for external communication
+* `ubuntu_base_ntp_listening_interface`: the name of the network interface that `ntpd` will listen to for external communication

 See the **Example playbook** section below for a reference of these variables' default values.